 |JEE Main 2018 Counselling (To be conducted by JoSAA)||June to August 2018|

 The eligibility criteria of JEE Main is a set of norms defined by CBSE that candidates need to satisfy to appear for the entrance test.
-In case any student is found to be ineligible for JEE Main at any stage, the candidature will be cancelled.
-Therefore, before registering for the entrance examination candidates are advised to ensure that they satisfy the following eligibility criteria of JEE Main:
+Before filling up the application form candidates are advised to ensure that they satisfy the following JEE Main eligibility criteria:

-- Date of Birth: Candidates whose date of birth falls on or after October 01, 1993 are eligible for JEE Main 2018.
+- Age requirement: Candidates whose date of birth falls on or after October 01, 1993 are eligible for JEE Main 2018.
 However, for SC, ST and PwD candidates, there is a relaxation of 5 years i.e. they must be born on or after October 01, 1988.

-- Academic Qualification: Candidates must have qualified class 12 or any other equivalent examination in the year 2016 or 2017.
+- Academic Qualification: Candidates must have passed class 12 or any other equivalent examination in the year 2016 or 2017.
 Students appearing for the qualifying examination in the year 2018 are also eligible.

-In the qualifying examination candidates must secure a minimum 75% in aggregate or be I the top 20 percentile.
-However, for candidates belonging to reserved category, the minimum qualifying percentage in the qualifying examination is 65%.
+In the qualifying examination, candidates must secure a minimum 75% (65% for reserved category) in aggregate or be in the top 20 percentile.

 - Number of Attempts: Candidates can avail a maximum number of 3 attempts to appear in JEE Main.

-- Aadhaar Card Requirement: The Aadhaar card number issued by UIDAI is necessary to apply for JEE Main 2018.
-This requirement was introduced and executed from last year.
+The Aadhaar card number is necessary to apply for JEE Main 2018.
+This requirement was introduced and executed from 2017.
 However, the Aadhaar number requirement has been waived off for candidates belonging to Jammu & Kashmir, Assam and Meghalaya.

 JEE Main Reservation of Seats 2018